OkorieWare/TubeTag/README.md

 # TubeTag

+#### OkorieWare ™ TubeTag
+#### Copyright © 2018 OkorieWare ™

 OkorieWare ™ TubeTag is a media tagging application, to accompany TubeMate.

  - Tested with TubeMate 3.2.6
  - Tested on Android 8.1.0

 Compatible with Android 5.1.1 and up

-Copyright © 2018 OkorieWare ™

 ## Screenshot